First \textit{ab initio} calculations of first-forbidden $\beta$ transitions in the reactor antineutrino anomaly: Calculations and discussions

 Table~\ref{logft_J_1} shows the log$ft$ values with $\Delta J=1$.
-The theoretical results agree well with the experimental data without introducing any quenching factors.
-However, in a few cases, the calculated $\log ft$ values are higher than the experimental ones by approximately 1.2.
-Such discrepancies are commonly seen in \textit{ab initio} calculations for allowed transitions~\cite{P.Gysbers_nature.15.428(2019)}.
-It is generally attributed to the neglect of the coupling of the weak force to two nucleons~\cite{P.Gysbers_nature.15.428(2019)}, known as two-body currents (2BCs).
-However, the structure of 2BCs in forbidden transitions is much more complex and remains unexplored, which will be the focus of our future work.
-Similar discrepancies are observed for the $\Delta J=2$ unique transitions in Table \ref{logft_J_2}, where the theoretical results are systematically higher than the experimental values.
-This enhanced discrepancy can be understood by considering that $\Delta J=2$ transitions depend solely on a single operator, $^\mathrm{A}F_{211}^{0}$, while the $\Delta J=0$ and $\Delta J=1$ transitions receive contributions from multiple first-forbidden operators, making the former more sensitive to the neglect of 2BCs.
-Nevertheless, given that first-forbidden transitions are particularly sensitive to nuclear-structure details, the overall agreement supports the reliability of the present MBPT framework for describing the dominant first-forbidden contributions relevant to the RAA.
+In general, the theoretical results agree with the experimental data without introducing any quenching factors, though deviations from data are larger than 10\% in $^{87}$Se($3/2_1^{+}$), $^{89}$Br($3/2_1^{-}$) and $^{95}$Rb($5/2_1^{-}$) transitions.
+Such discrepancies are also commonly seen in \textit{ab initio} calculations of allowed transitions~\cite{P.Gysbers_nature.15.428(2019)}.
+It is mainly attributed to the neglect of the coupling of the weak force to two nucleons~\cite{P.Gysbers_nature.15.428(2019)}, known as two-body currents (2BCs).
+However, formulating 2BCs for forbidden transitions is highly complex, leaving current phenomenological treatments limited.
+The meson-exchange-current enhancement has been only applied to the axial charge matrix element ${}^{\mathrm{A}}F_{000}^{0}$~\cite{KOSTENSALO2018480, PhysRevC.100.054323}, while 2BC corrections to the remaining first-forbidden operators remain unexplored.
+A complete \textit{ab initio} treatment of 2BCs in forbidden transitions would be the focus of our future work.
+Similar discrepancies are also observed for the $\Delta J=2$ unique transitions in Table~\ref{logft_J_2}, where the theoretical results are systematically lower than the experimental values.
+For $\Delta J=0$ and 1 transitions, 2BC corrections to multiple contributing operators may partially cancel one another, mitigating their net effect, whereas for $\Delta J=2$ transitions only ${}^A\!F_{211}^0$ contributes at leading order and no such cancellation is possible, potentially making the net 2BC effect more pronounced.
+Nevertheless, given that forbidden transitions are sensitive to nuclear structure details, the overall agreement supports the reliability of the present MBPT calculations.